carolina-819/ORB-SLAM2-sensor-fusion/README.md

 1. Clone this repository

 2. Create a folder named "Vocabulary" at the root of the cloned repository, download and extract the ORBvoc.txt file at https://github.com/raulmur/ORB_SLAM2/tree/master/Vocabulary into the new folder

+3. Follow the instructions on 'ORIGINAL ORB-SLAM2 DOCUMENTATION' related to the pre requisites (section 2 only).
+Install the pre requisites

-3. Open a new terminal window and run the following commands in order to build the package
+4. Open a new terminal window and run the following commands in order to build the package

    `chmod +x build.sh`